-The best part about Teamwork Project Management tool is that it readily available Zapier integration, which opens up the wide integration of advanced web applications.
+The best part about Teamwork is that it readily available Zapier integration, which opens up the wide integration of advanced web applications.

-Teamwork’s free plans allow a maximum of five users, two projects and 100 MB storage.
+Teamwork’s Project free plans allow a maximum of five users, two projects and 100 MB storage space.
 To upgrade, you need to have a paid plan at $9/mo per user.
 With that, you get 300 projects and 100GB storage.
 They have a premium plan that is $15/mo per user, offers 250GB file space, a total of 600 projects and can add up to 100 users.

-Hive is one more Basecamp alternative which you should try-out for managing your team in your company.
-Hive project management software has plenty of management features starting from planning a project to executing them with the team members, maintaining regular communication and monitoring the progress along the timeline.
+Hive is one more software tool like Basecamp which you should try-out for managing your team in your company.
+Hive project management systems have the potential with plenty of management features starting from planning and project scheduling to executing them with the team members, maintaining regular team communication, and monitoring the progress along the timeline.

-Monitoring, time tracking, project tracking and resource monitoring with predictive alerts are some of the key features which make the tool visually quick to use within the complete team.
+Monitoring, project scheduling and tracking and resource scheduling with predictive alerts are some of the key features which make this task management tool visually quick to use within the complete team.

-Upcoming management features of Hive application includes 2-way email sync, meeting notes – to turn notes into actionable tasks, simple feedback loop process and approval workflows.
+Upcoming management features of this basecamp alternative include 2-way email sync, meeting notes – to turn notes into actionable tasks, simple feedback loop process and approval workflows.

 Apps and Integrations:

 Hive instantly integrates with more than 1000+ tools, and also have integration available with Zapier, Dropbox, and more tools.
-You can immediately import existing tasks from other alternative systems like Asana, Trello, Basecamp systems – Incase you are looking for instant migration.
+You can immediately import existing tasks from other alternative systems like Asana, Trello, Basecamp systems – Incase you’re looking for instant migration.